matalo33/some-pubs/README.md

 | 2200 | The New Rose 🌹 | [map](https://g.page/thenewrosen1?share) |
 | 2245 | Steam Passage 🚂 | [map](https://goo.gl/maps/LREZYFx1EVxKxswc9) |
 | 2330+ | o2 Academy Islington 🎼 | [map](https://goo.gl/maps/iXcGMQvcddeQM8ae8) |

+## About

+Come one, come all to this years installment of, not Twelve, but 🎅🎅 SOME Pubs of Christmas 🎄🎄 on December 21st.

+Have the _most_ fun by joining us at 🚉Farringdon🚉 at 4pm or have _some_ fun by joining anywhere else along the way 🚏.
+Last year a good strong number of people lasted right to the end having 👋 greeted and 👋 bid farewell to others just popping in to say hello.

+Fourty-five🕘 minutes per pub including travel time🚏, and most of them are very close together.
+After some pubs have been visited we'll hit up the timeless classic o2 Academy Islington for some cheesy fun 🕺💃 until the wee hours.

+This isn't an enforced beer-a-thon 🍺, you just come be social and drink whatever the hell you like 🚰🍸🍹.

 ## Dress code